 By Nandita Bose and Sruthi Ramakrishnan

-Smaller rival Lowe's Cos Inc (LOW.N), scheduled to report on Wednesday, is also expected to do well.
+Smaller rival Lowe's Cos Inc (LOW.N) is scheduled to report results on Wednesday.

-(Reporting by Nandita Bose in Chicago and Sruthi Ramakrishnan in Bengaluru; Editing by Savio D'Souza and Jeffrey Benkoe)
+(Reporting by Nandita Bose in Chicago and Sruthi Ramakrishnan in Bengaluru, additional reporting by Rodrigo Campos in New York; Editing by Kirti Pandey and Nick Zieminski)